setr/pychan/README.md

        - [x] image thumbnail
        - [x] webm thumbnail
        - [ ] spoiler thumbnail
        - [x] webms fail to load the second time they're expanded.
-I'm pretty sure this is flask's fault. ** works fine on nginx **
+I'm pretty sure this is flask's fault. **works fine on nginx**
        - [ ] PDFs usually have a generic thumbnail.
 It would be much more useful if I could read out the first page, convert it to an image, and generate a thumbnail off that.
+              - I don't know why, but PDF thumbnail generation fails on server.
+Works fine on localhost, and when called using the Flask-server.
 - [ ] Full image on hover (JS)
        - Shouldn't apply to webms (it's annoying)
        - Shouldn't apply to PDFs
-- [ ] Inline expansion (JS)
+- [x] Inline expansion (JS)
        - [x] Image Inlined
        - [x] Webm Inlined
        - [x] PDF should not inline.
 Just target="_blank"
 - [ ] Spoiler
        - thumbnail points to spoiler.jpg, and the flag in the db is there.
 No button to set it when posting though.
-- [ ] Youtube embed
-       - probably want this to be in the image section

 ### BODY TEXT
 - [x] Either move styling injection to client-side (JS) or save the parsed body-text to the db (PYTHON)